I had never seen trauma until I looked into the eyes of that little 5-year-old Rohingya boy.

 The moment I saw trauma in its purest and rawest form was when I looked into the eyes of a 5-year-old Rohingya boy.

-I don’t quite know how to describe it.
-I was in a room of 15 or so children who looked just like him, but I could not stop staring into the eyes of this boy.
-His eyes were full of anger.
-They were also full of fear.
-But if you looked long enough, they would become completely blank.
-As if there was literally no life to them.
+I was in a room of 15 or so children who were all demanding my attention, but I could not stop staring into the eyes of this boy.
+His eyes were full of anger, fear, and if you looked long enough – they would become completely blank.
+As if there was no life to them at all.
 His eyes had an entire life story to tell at the mere age of 5.
-It was a story that I was dying to know — and at the same time — I was dying to not know.
-Because I knew it would change every way I saw the world.
+It was a story that I didn’t feel I was prepared to know.

 He was one of the children who stepped off that bright pink van and entered my school.